Md-Thanveer/schoolFunProject/README.md

 # 🏫 HomeToSchool Laravel Project

-A fun and educational Laravel project designed with creative layouts and animated routes that simulate a journey from "Home" to "School".
+A fun and educational Laravel project designed with creative layouts and animated routes that simulate a journey from **Home** to **School**.
 Ideal for beginners exploring Laravel MVC structure, Blade templating, and routing in a playful way.

 ---